Eishal-Fatima-Qadri/Eishal-Fatima-Qadri/README.md

 🔭 **What I'm Currently Up To:**

-- 📚 Continuing my journey through university, where I'm polishing my skills in C++ as part of my coursework.
+- 📚 Continuing my journey through university, where I'm polishing my skills in C++ and C as part of my coursework.
-- 🌱 Diving deeper into web development, with a focus on JavaScript for creating dynamic and interactive user interfaces.
+- 🌱 Diving deeper into web development.

 💻 **My Skills:**
 - Programming Languages: C, C++, JavaScript, TypeScript
-- Front-End Development: HTML, CSS, Bootstrap, JavaScript (with a keen eye for responsive and user-friendly design)
+- Front-End Development: HTML, CSS, Bootstrap, JavaScript, Tailwind, ReactJS
-- Back-End Development: Currently expanding my knowledge to build strong server-side applications
+- Back-End Development: NodeJS, ExpressJS, RestAPI

 🚀 **My Journey:**

 Throughout my first year at university, I developed a solid foundation in programming, particularly C++, which enhanced my problem-solving abilities.
 Alongside my coursework, I discovered a deep interest in web development, an area that continues to thrive and is in high demand.
-I have since polished my skills in front-end technologies like HTML, CSS, Bootstrap, JavaScript etc allowing me to create intuitive and visually appealing web interfaces.
+I have since polished my skills in several front-end technologies allowing me to create intuitive and visually appealing web interfaces.

 My current focus is on back-end development, where I am learning to build robust, secure, and scalable server-side applications.
 My goal is to gain hands-on experience with essential technologies and tools, so I can understand and implement full-stack solutions effectively.